 You and your counselor will develop a plan of action known as your Individualized Plan for Employment (IPE).
 The plan lists your desired employment outcome, the steps and services needed to reach that outcome, and assessment criteria used to determine your progress in reaching that outcome.
+Your plan will list many of your responsibilities, and these will vary depending upon the type of service.
 At all stages throughout your VR program, you will be provided vocational information and guidance allowing you to make informed choices regarding your vocational plan.

-What services may be available for an eligible person to receive?
+- What services are available for an eligible person to receive?

 VR provides a wide range of services.
 You and your counselor will determine which services are required to help you become employed.
 Some of the services that may be provided include:

-- an assessment to determine the extent of your disability and what services are required for you to become employed;
+- vocational exploration to determine what services are required for you to become employed

-- assistive devices (such as prostheses, wheelchairs, or hearing aids) that increase your ability to work;
+- assistive devices (such as artificial limbs, wheelchairs or hearing aids) that increase your ability to work

-- vocational training to prepare you for employment, which may include education in a college, university, trade school, community rehabilitation program, or on-the-job training program;
+- vocational training to prepare you for employment.
+This could include tuition/fees as well as books/supplies for education in a college, university, trade school, community rehabilitation program or on-the-job training program

 Services will usually continue as long as you are progressing toward your goal in your IPE.
 After you become employed, VR will provide follow-up services for at least 90 days.